loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_6.834: This was generated on May 23 at 10:33 pm.
+Time-SVD++ was run on the entire dataset **except probe** (in order to try and learn something different).
+This run included userFacMatTime, and involved 80 factors, 25 iterations, and 30 time bins.
+All other parameters, including the learning rate decay, were the same as those in TIMESVDPP_QUAL_7.749.

 TIMESVDPP_QUAL_7.759: This was generated on May 22 at 4:47 am.
 Time-SVD++ was run on the entire dataset **without userFacMatTime**, and with 750 factors, 80 iterations, 30 time bins, and a learning rate decay of 0.935.